-Oh, sweet one with the broken heart.
+Oh, sweet one with a broken heart.
 I’ve been there and I have felt the sting of hurt like daggers into my heart as I faced a betrayal in my marriage that I never saw coming.
 My husband broke my heart and I can promise you that it shattered into a gazillion pieces, right along with the vows that were broken.

 Pin one of these to Pinterest